 UIC Opportunity Grant

 The UIC Opportunity Grant is a new program beginning in the 2019/2020 academic year.
 The grant provides up to $3700 in institutional funding for Illinois residents.
 The Opportunity Grant can be renewed for up to 8 paid semesters for incoming students and 4 paid semesters for transfer students.
 See your UIC Portal to track your payments at: my.uic.edu.
-This information will also be included on your 19/20 award letter.
+This information will also be included on your 19/20 financial aid notification.

 If you previously received more than the maximum payment for this program OR the Access to Excellence Grant, please click on the UIC Access to Excellence Special Extension section below for more information.